 - DOE Community College Internships are 10-week summer internships for community college students that allow them to participate in technology and instrumentation projects at PNNL.

-- DOE Science Undergraduate Laboratory Internships are 10- to 16-week summer or semester research internships on PNNL’s main campus for undergraduate (sophomore to senior) students studying STEM and science policy.
+- DOE Science Undergraduate Laboratory Internships are 10- to 16-week summer or semester research internships on PNNL’s main campus for undergraduate (sophomore to senior) students pursuing STEM degrees.

 - PNNL Business Support Interns are undergraduate students who work with professional staff supporting PNNL’s management and operations systems.

-- The National Security Internship Program allows undergraduate and graduate students to work in a variety of scientific fields related to PNNL’s work for the federal defense and intelligence communities.
+- The National Security Internship Program allows undergraduate and graduate students to work in various scientific fields related to national security.

 - Technical Project Interns explore research and technology career options while gaining practical training.
 There are internships available for undergraduate and graduate students.